 - 1. Rotations supervised by a Supervising or Supporting ACVS Diplomate. - 2.
-Rotations supervised by an ACVS Diplomate at an external location.

-- 3. Neurosurgery: For residents training at institutions where neurosurgery is not performed by Diplomates of the ACVS, rotations on neurosurgical services headed by ACVIM Diplomates (Neurology) may be counted as supervised surgery rotations.
-Note: Neurology weeks counted as Diplomate supervised surgical rotation weeks must be exclusive of those counted as specialty-service-rotations in internal medicine.
-Rotations on neurological services headed by individuals who are not ACVS or ACVIM (Neurology) Diplomates must be counted as "Surgical Rotations Supervised by a non-Diplomate." - 4.
-Ophthalmology: For residents training at institutions where ophthalmology surgeries are not performed by Diplomates of the ACVS, rotations on ophthalmology services headed by ACVO Diplomates may be counted as supervised surgery rotations.
+Rotations supervised by an ACVS Diplomate at an external location. - 3.
+Neurosurgery: For residents training at institutions where neurosurgery is not performed by Diplomates of the ACVS, rotations on neurosurgical services headed by ACVIM Diplomates (Neurology) may be counted as "Surgical Rotations Supervised by an ACVS Diplomate".
+Note: Neurosurgery weeks counted as Diplomate supervised surgical rotation weeks must be exclusive of those counted as specialty service rotations in internal medicine.
+Rotations on neurosurgical services headed by individuals who are not ACVS or ACVIM (Neurology) Diplomates must be counted as "Surgical Rotations Supervised by a non-Diplomate." - 4.
+Ophthalmology: For residents training at institutions where ophthalmology surgeries are not performed by Diplomates of the ACVS, rotations on ophthalmology services headed by ACVO Diplomates may be counted as "Surgical Rotations Supervised by an ACVS Diplomate".
 Rotations on ophthalmology services headed by individuals who are not ACVS or ACVO Diplomates must be counted as "Surgical Rotations Supervised by a non-Diplomate." - 5.
-Dentistry & Oral Surgery: For residents training at institutions where dental surgeries are not performed by Diplomates of the ACVS, rotations on dentistry services headed by AVDC Diplomates may be counted as supervised surgery rotations.
-Rotations on dentistry services headed by individuals who are not ACVS or AVDC Diplomates must be counted as "Surgical Rotations Supervised by a non-Diplomate." - B. Resident Responsibilities: The degree of responsibility assumed by the resident shall be appropriate to the nature of the surgical procedure and training experience.
-The resident on a surgical service shall be responsible for: - 1.
-Receiving clinic appointments and obtaining history and pertinent information from client - 2.
-Supervising daily management of hospitalized animals - 3.
-Participating in or performing surgical procedures on the cases they manage - 4.
-Participating in clinical teaching (graduate or primary care veterinarians, staff, interns) - 5.
-Providing optimal clinical service and prompt professional communications
+Dentistry & Oral Surgery: For residents training at institutions where dental surgeries are not performed by Diplomates of the ACVS, rotations on dentistry services headed by AVDC Diplomates may be counted as "Surgical Rotations Supervised by an ACVS Diplomate".
+Rotations on dentistry services headed by individuals who are not ACVS or AVDC Diplomates must be counted as "Surgical Rotations Supervised by a non-Diplomate."